Google Doodle honors EDM artist Tim Bergling, aka Avicii [Video]

 For what would have been his 32nd birthday, Google has created a wonderful music video tribute to Tim Bergling, set to “Wake Me Up.”
 In the colorful video, illustrations cut between lyrically relevant artwork and scenes from Bergling’s life & career.

+Update 9/8: Right on schedule, the Doodle for Tim Bergling is live on the Google homepage.
+Additionally, for those who own a Pixel phone, there’s a cute animation in the search bar that surrounds the Google “G” with colors and musical notes.

 Coincidentally, the Doodle falls during National Suicide Prevention Week, “a time to share resources and stories, as well as promote suicide prevention awareness.”
-On the official Doodle Blog, Google has shared an interview with Tim’s father, Klas Bergling, where he shares some memories of Tim’s childhood, as well as advice for anyone who has a friend or family member struggling with mental illness.
+On the official Google Blog, the company has shared an interview with Tim’s father, Klas Bergling, where he shares some memories of Tim’s childhood, as well as advice for anyone who has a friend or family member struggling with mental illness.

 It’s not always easy, not least due to the stigma around these topics; it can be hard to talk about.
 But that’s what we need to do — talk about it.
 Simple things like asking questions can go a long way in helping someone heal.
 And if you see someone moving in the wrong direction, you should encourage or help them seek support.